Medical expert of the article

 Single red blood cells in the urine of a child

-If in the clinical analysis of urine in a child 1,2,3,4 or 5 erythrocytes are detected, then this is the norm.
-If the number of red blood cells is much higher, then this is a reason for a comprehensive examination of the body.
+If a clinical urine test reveals 1,2,3,4 or 5 red blood cells in a child, this is normal.
+If the number of red blood cells is much higher, this is a reason for a comprehensive examination of the body.

-- Viral infections with fever.
+- Viral infections with elevated body temperature.

-- Severe intestinal infections.
+- Severe forms of intestinal infections.

-- Intoxication with sepsis.
+- Intoxication in sepsis.

 - Diseases of the urinary and urinary tract.

-- Inflammation of the bladder (cystitis) .
+- Inflammation of the bladder (cystitis).

 - Urethritis is a lesion of the mucous membrane of the urethra.